 Safeguarding Your Information

-At American National Bank, the security of customer information is a priority.
+At American National Bank & Trust, the security of customer information is a priority.
 We are strongly committed to the safety and confidentiality of your records.
 Every day, unscrupulous individuals are busy developing new scams targeting the unsuspecting public.
 One of the best ways to avoid fraud is to become an educated consumer.

 Please keep in mind that we will never ask for, email or text you requesting your online banking password.
 We may on occasion call to verify other information regarding your online activity should we see something of concern in your login patterns.